bartenbach/backlight.rb/readme.md

 enabled with `systemctl enable backlight.rb.service`

-You can change the arguments of the service file to suit your needs
+You can change the arguments of the service file to suit your needs.
+The included example sets my backlight to max.

 ## TODO
 * Potentially safeguard against setting backlight to zero...don't try that.